Drizin/AzureServiceBusUtils/README.md

 scheduler.Start();
 ```

-## FAQ

-### Is ServiceBus Scheduler like Hangfire?

-[Hangfire](https://github.com/HangfireIO/Hangfire) is the most popular and comprehensive dotnet library for recurring jobs.
-It uses persistent storage (SQL Server or Redis) to store the jobs definitions, and it supports [multiple instances](https://docs.hangfire.io/en/latest/background-processing/running-multiple-server-instances.html) of a server so that the nodes will automatically coordinate (through distributed locks) in such a way that only one instance starts the job.

-However in microservices architecture it's frequent that the only resources used by microservices are stateless services and a Service Bus.
-Our ServiceBus Scheduler is a lightweight alternative for this scenario, where the recurrent jobs can be defined directly inside the service (in-memory), and a simple timer is responsible for scheduling the next execution.
-Azure Service Bus is used both to ignore duplicate schedules (since all nodes are identical and all will be scheduling the executions) and it's also used to deliver the message (the execution) at the scheduled time, to a random node.

 # Azure ServiceBus Broadcaster

 Allows multiple nodes to communicate with each other through broadcast messages using a Service Bus Topic.
 Nodes can register callbacks for the different possible messages that they receive from other nodes so that they can orchestrate their actions.